 Failure mode 1: naming chaos

-One service, four names. payments-api-prod-eu-west-1-v2 is an EC2 instance. pay_api_prod_euw1 is the RDS database behind it. payments-prod is a Kubernetes namespace. checkout-svc is the Kubernetes service that fronts both.
-On-call knows these are the same thing.
-The agent does not, unless we teach it.
+One service, four names: payments-api-prod-eu-west-1-v2 (the EC2 instance), pay_api_prod_euw1 (the RDS database behind it), payments-prod (the Kubernetes namespace), and checkout-svc (the service fronting both).
+On-call knows those are the same thing, but the agent does not unless we teach it.

 This matters because the rest of the talk uses one running example: someone reports "5xx errors on payments."
 That sentence maps to all four resources at once.
 The word payments is not a key the agent can look up.